TejaGona/Visualizing-Housing-Market-Trends-An-Analysis-Of-Sale-Price-And-Tableau-/README.md

 - CSV file reader/editor

 ### Accessing Visualizations
-1. Navigate to "6.
-Project Executable Files/"
+1. Navigate to "7.
+Project Demonstration/"
-2. Open "Twbx_SheetsDashboardStory.twb" in Tableau
+2. Open in Tableau
 3. Explore dashboards and stories using the transformed housing data

 ### Viewing Documentation